whscienceteacher/whscienceteacher.github.io/physics.md

 [Ball on Ramp With Energy](/ballrampenergy/) - **Lab/Phenomenon** - Same as the version in the motion section but it displays KE and PE.
 No friction in this one so that energy is always conserved.

+[Ball on Ramp Data](/ballramp/data) - **Physics** - Similar to the app above but rewritten so that it can record data downloadable as csv.
+Students can practice finding patterns and their use of analyzing and interpreting data.
+In the main version, the ball rolls down the ramp and records the final velocity, but it is also availible in a version [rolling up the ramp](/ballramp/uprampdata/) where the ball has an an initial velocity and it records the height and where the ball can [roll up or down](ballramp/upordown) by giving the ramp a positive or negative height.

 [Elastic Energy](/elastic/) - **Lab/Phenomenon** - Drag to stretch a rubber band.
 Shows the distance, force required, and elastic energy.
 I use this for practice describing patterns as linear and non-linear.

 [Electric Car](/electriccar/) - **Lab/Phenomenon** - Simple and Early version - Students set the maximum speed of an electric car and watch the battery drain.
 I used it for my students to practice looking at linear and non linear relationships.
 It was part of a whole unit on electric cars.